MartinGamesCZ/Clippy/README.md

 This will paste the content of the clipboard into the file.

-## Donations
+## Support us

+This project is free and will always be.
+If you want to support us, you can donate to the project or give us a star on GitHub.
-If you would like to donate or support the project, please contact me.
+If you want to donate, contact me.

 ## Maintainers
 - [Martin Petr](https://github.com/MartinGamesCZ)